• Skip to primary navigation

 Recipes, Photographs and Stories about Desserts, Baked Goods and Food in general, with a healthy dose of humor and happiness for the food obsessed

-A slice of Swedish tea ring coffee cake on a white plate, with the remaining tea cake on a plate next to it.
-There is a cup of tea next to the cake.
+A slice of marbled pound cake on a plate, with the rest of the cake on a cutting board next to it along with a mug of tea.

 You are here: Home / Home